-National Occupational Standards have been developed by expert groups, have undergone a rigorous nationally determined process to achieve their status and are approved for use in vocational qualifications by the UK Commission for Employment and Skills.
-Because of this they cannot changed in terms of content or wording.
+National Occupational Standards have been developed by expert groups, have undergone a rigorous nationally determined process to achieve their status and are approved for use in vocational qualifications by a panel within the UK NOS governance structure.
+Because of this they cannot be changed in terms of content or wording.
 They focus on what a person needs to be able to do, as well as what they must know and understand to work effectively.
 They are not in themselves levelled.
 Some may be more appropriate to a specific level on the career framework others will span all levels.
 They are all indicatively linked to the NHS Knowledge and Skills Framework.

-The reference function they are listed by in the template relates to the Health Functional Map which is a method of categorising the NOS and amongst other things facilitates finding them on the data base.
+The reference function they are listed by in the template relates to the Health Functional Map which is a method of categorising the NOS and amongst other things facilitates finding them on the database.